normanarnold492/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
 Remember that understanding and simplicity lead to better performance in the long run."

 In more words, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
 It's wiser to ensure your code is correct, readable, and adaptable before dedicating significant effort to optimizations that may not provide substantial benefits.
 Always measure and validate the need for optimization before taking action.

+# 2024-03-15
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to write comments and document your codes to make it easier for others to understand and maintain.
+Use code editors and integrations, such as GitHub or GitLab, that can help with organizing your projects and collaborating with teammates.